 "There are various and wide-ranging uses of rosemary for well-being," notes Grigore.
 "It's antiseptic and antibacterial, and it's a decongestant.
 When inhaled, the aroma of rosemary has been shown to increase respiratory rates and boost your immune system.
 Rosemary is high in ketones, and that'll make you feel better when you have a stuffy nose or cough.
 Breathe it in and feel better instantly."

 "Cinnamon leaf oil is high in phenylpropanoids, which are antimicrobial, antifungal, anti-inflammatory, and antispasmodic.
 They can kill airborne bacteria and microbes.
 They also fight stress and boost the immune system," says Grigore.
-"In aromatherapy, cinnamon essential oil can be used to help clear up chest colds due to its has anti-rheumatic properties.
-Applied topically, it can soothe muscle aches and pains thanks to its antispasmodic and analgesic properties."
+"In aromatherapy, cinnamon essential oil can be used sparingly to help clear up chest colds due to its has anti-rheumatic properties.
+Applied topically (dilute four drops in two tablespoons of base oil), it can soothe muscle aches and pains thanks to its antispasmodic and analgesic properties."

 Note: Test the oil for skin sensitivity on inner elbow and observe for up to 24 hours.
 If you experience headache, sore throat, or shortness of breath, wash off it off with soap and water and discontinue use.
 If you are on medication or pregnant, consult your doctor before use and do not use during the first trimester.
 Store out of children’s reach and do not expose essential oils to infants for 12 months (peppermint, eucalyptus and tea tree for up to 24 months).